dilangaem/SemiconAI/README.md

 - sklearn 1.0.0
 - scipy 1.5.1

-It is highly recomending to use a python environment to use our code
+It is highly recomending to build a python environment to use our code